-We have a compensation committee consisting of Messrs.
+Immediately following the effectiveness of the registration statement of which this prospectus is a part, we will have a compensation committee consisting of Messrs.
 Rauth and von Blottnitz and Ms. Kerr, each of whom has been determined to be an independent director under applicable SEC rules and regulations and the applicable NASDAQ listing standards.
-Each member of our compensation committee is also a non-employee director, as defined by Rule 16b-3 promulgated under Exchange Act, and an outside director, as defined by
+Each member of our compensation committee is also a non-employee director, as defined by Rule 16b-3 promulgated under Exchange Act, and an outside director, as defined by Section 162(m)

-Section 162(m) of the Code.
-Mr. Rauth serves as chair of our compensation committee.
-Our compensation committee is responsible for, among other things:
+of the Code.
+Mr. Rauth will serve as chair of our compensation committee.
+Upon the completion of this offering, our compensation committee will be responsible for, among other things:

-- assisting our board of directors in developing and reviewing the compensation programs and strategy applicable to our directors and senior management, and overseeing our overall compensation philosophy; - reviewing and recommending to our board of directors for approval our cash and equity incentive plans, including individual grants or awards thereunder: - reviewing and recommending to our board of directors for approval the terms of any employment agreement, severance or change-in-control arrangement, or other compensatory arrangement with any executive officers or other key employees; - reviewing and discussing with management the tables and narrative discussion regarding executive officer and director compensation to be included in the annual proxy statement; - reviewing and assessing the adequacy of its written charter on an annual basis; and - overseeing such other matters as are specifically delegated to our compensation committee by our board of directors from time to time.
+- assisting our board of directors in developing and reviewing the compensation programs and strategy applicable to our directors and senior management, and overseeing our overall compensation philosophy; - reviewing and recommending to our board of directors for approval our cash and equity incentive plans, including individual grants or awards thereunder; - reviewing and recommending to our board of directors for approval the terms of any employment agreement, severance or change-in-control arrangement, or other compensatory arrangement with any executive officers or other key employees; - reviewing and discussing with management the tables and narrative discussion regarding executive officer and director compensation to be included in the annual proxy statement; - reviewing and assessing the adequacy of its written charter on an annual basis; and - overseeing such other matters as are specifically delegated to our compensation committee by our board of directors from time to time.